te-yun/if-sitesearch/Backlog.md

 * save siteSecret in persistent store, not in the ElasticSearch document

 # future
+* aggregated domain search for: sub.example.com & example.com & sub-blub.example.com
-* Crawler: exclude specific paths
+* Crawler: exclude specific paths and/or path infix
 * DDoS prevention for all API calls
 * Google drive connector
 * Synonyms: "privat" should also autocomplete "privakonto"